JeffSherer/llm-email-classifier-test/README.md

 - Maintain a changelog and test updates alongside prompt or logic changes.
 - Containerize for deployment (e.g., Docker) and prepare for REST or webhook endpoints.
 - Track confidence scores, fallback usage, and failure types for model tuning.
-- Plan for user-level customization of prompts or reply style in future versions.

 ---

 ## Recent Improvements

-Since the initial version on the main branch, the following improvements have been made to enhance the system's functionality and structure:
+Since the initial version on the main branch, the following improvements have been made to enhance the system's functionality and structure 'restrucutre-project-strucutre' has the latest changes:

 - **Project Restructure:**
   - The project structure has been modularized, with separate directories and files for configuration, email processing, history tracking, utilities, and more.
 This makes the codebase easier to maintain and extend.